Family Closing On New Home

 Who offers no-closing-cost mortgages?

 Lenders vary in almost every aspect of what they offer and who they’ll offer to, and no-closing-cost mortgages are no different.
-Lenders will take into account a number of factors when deciding whether to lend money to a borrower, including credit score, credit history, employment and much more.
+Lenders will take into account a number of factors when deciding whether to lend money to a borrower, including credit score, credit history, employment and many more.
 Look for transparency and service level when evaluating lenders and inquiring about no-closing-cost mortgages.
 For example, Rocket Mortgage offers award-winning client service, which means you can expect clear communication from loan experts about every aspect of your home loan, including closing costs.

 We offer no-closing-cost mortgages for those who qualify.